github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ### Using delegated bypass

-{% data reusables.secret-scanning.push-protection-delegated-bypass-intro %} For information about delegated bypass for push protection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."
+Define contributors who can bypass push protection and add an approval process for other contributors.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."

 {% endif %}